-You will want to ensure your email cover letter is neat, enticing, concise, and in a professional format.
+Ensure your email cover letter is neat, enticing, concise, and in a professional format.
 Try to make your email looks different than “just another email”.
-Most employers will print the email cover letter out to keep it on file with your resume, so making an excellent impression is critical.
+Some employers will print the email cover letter out to keep it on file with your resume, making an excellent impression is critical.

 Email Cover Letter – Ideas and Tips to Consider